 Academic advisement concerning program requirements and related courses is one of the responsibilities of the faculty of the colleges.
 Accordingly, individual departments and colleges deliver in-person and online advisement in ways suitable to each discipline.
 Additionally, faculty should encourage students to use the services of the university’s Student Advisement and Academic Support Center.

 A final examination is defined as an examination to be given during the scheduled time and day after the end of classes for the term.
-The standard in-class final examination length is two hours.
+The standard in-class final examination length is two and a half hours.
 It is expected that a final examination will be given in each course as part of the requirements for the course as stated in the syllabus, unless one of the following conditions apply:

 A. departmental/college policy governs final examinations for the course;

 B. the academic nature of the course does not warrant a final examination in the opinion of the instructor;

 C. an alternative form of examination to be completed after the end of classes for the term is being given (for example, a “take home” final examination to be completed by students off campus after the end of classes for the term).